 It’s a great style for all ages, from toddler to adult.
 But to make it more playground-friendly, I’ll show you how to throw in a built-in pair of shorts that hide underneath.

 Even with the added layer, these are still super quick and easy skirts to whip up.
 If you have a serger, you don’t even need to pull out your sewing machine at all.
 I have two patterns available for downloading.
 One is a girls’-size pattern in sizes 6-12, and comes with the shorts pattern.
 The other pattern is a juniors’-sized pattern in small, medium and large, with no shorts pattern (though you could add your own using the tutorial below).
+Both patterns are hosted on Craftsy, via affiliate links.
 The biggest need currently is for clothing for the tween-teen sizes, so I wanted something that could easily work within that wide range.

 1 yard of jersey knit